btclib-org/btclib/docs/README.rst

 .. sourcecode:: bash

     $ cd /path/to/btclibdirectory
-    $ sphinx-apidoc -o ./docs/source ./btclib
+    $ sphinx-apidoc -f -o ./docs/source ./btclib

+This sphinx-apidoc step has to be done at least once and everytime files are added/removed.

-Move into the docs directory and build the docs to see how they look:
+Then, move into the docs directory and build the docs to see how they look:

 .. sourcecode:: bash